-The assessment of the scientific quality is based on Form E and the included CV's as well as on Form B including the Gantt chart as well as lists of milestones and deliverables.
-In Form E, the research content, problem description, hypothesis, theoretical background, research plan and methods, time schedule, expected results and risks must be accounted for, including a description of the new knowledge this research contributes to.
+The assessment of the scientific quality is based on Form A (A19-1 og A21) and the included CVs as well as on Form B including the Gantt chart as well as lists of milestones and deliverables.
+In the part of Form A, which is concerned with the scientific quality, the research content, problem description, hypothesis, theoretical background, research plan and methods, time schedule, expected results and risks must be accounted for, including a description of the new knowledge this research contributes to.
 In addition, the participating researchers' qualifications must be described.
-Be aware that only one Form E must be submitted and not one form E for each participant in the project.